 - Walks up stairs while holding on with one hand

-- Can build a tower of two to four blocks
+- Can build a tower of 2 to 4 blocks

-- Can use a spoon and cup with help to feed himself
+- Can use a spoon and cup with help to feed self

 - Imitates scribbling

-- Can turn two or three pages of a book at a time
+- Can turn 2 or 3 pages of a book at a time

 SENSORY AND COGNITIVE MARKERS